sagar1024/DocInsight/README.md

 ## Authors & Contributors

-Developed by: Sagar Gurung, under the supervision of Dept of CS, Christ University, Bangalore.
+Developed by Sagar Gurung under the supervision of Dept of CS, Christ University, Bangalore.